 \subsubsection{Results}

-Table \ref{tab:classif} presents the average performance over five runs on the classification task using the hyper-parameters on Table \ref{table:Implementationdetails}.
-We showcase that in the particular setting of $\alpha=2$ and $\gamma=2$, Packed-Ensembles yields similar results to Deep Ensembles while having a lower memory cost than the single model.
-On CIFAR-10 \citep{cifar}, we notice that its relative performance compared to Deep Ensembles seems to increase as the original architecture gets bigger.
-For ResNet-18, the method matches Deep Ensembles on OOD detection metrics but shows slightly worse performance on the others.
-Using ResNet-50, both models seem to perform equivalently, while Packed-Ensembles slightly outperforms Deep Ensembles in terms of classification performance with Wide ResNet28-10.
+Table~\ref{tab:classif} presents the average performance for the classification task over five runs using the hyper-parameters in Table~\ref{table:Implementationdetails}.
+We demonstrate that Packed-Ensembles, in the setting of $\alpha=2$ and $\gamma=2$, yield similar results to Deep Ensembles while having a lower memory cost than a single model.
+For CIFAR-10, the relative performance of PE compared to DE appears to increase as the original architecture becomes larger.
+When using ResNet-18, Packed-Ensembles matches Deep Ensembles on OOD detection metrics but shows slightly worse performance on the others.
+However, using ResNet-50, both models seem to perform similarly, and PE slightly outperforms DE in classification performance with WideResNet28-10.

-On CIFAR-100, Packed-Ensembles is outperformed by Deep Ensembles on ResNet-18.
-Yet, we argue that ResNet-18 architecture does not have enough representation capacity to be divided into subnetworks for CIFAR-100.
-Indeed, when we look at the results of ResNet-50, we can see that Packed-Ensembles has better results than Deep Ensembles.
-This demonstrates that, given a sufficiently large network, Packed-Ensembles is able to match Deep Ensembles with only $16\%$ of its parameters.
-In appendix \ref{section:stochasticity}, we discuss the influence of the representation capacity.
+On CIFAR-100, Deep Ensembles outperform Packed-Ensembles on ResNet-18.
+However, we argue that ResNet-18 architecture needs more representation capacity to be divided into subnetworks for CIFAR-100.
+Indeed, when we look at the results of ResNet-50, we can see that Packed-Ensembles have better results than Deep Ensembles.
+This analysis demonstrates that, given a sufficiently large network, Packed-Ensembles is able to match Deep Ensembles with only $16\%$ of its parameters.
+In Appendix~\ref{section:Ablation}, we discuss the influence of the representation capacity.

-Based on the results in Table \ref{tab:classifImageNet}, we can conclude that Packed-Ensembles improves uncertainty quantification for OOD and distribution shift on ImageNet compared to Deep Ensembles and Single model and that it improves the accuracy with a moderate training and inference cost.
+Based on the results in Table~\ref{tab:classifImageNet}, we can conclude that Packed-Ensembles improves uncertainty quantification for OOD and distribution shift on ImageNet compared to Deep Ensembles and Single model and that it improves the accuracy with a moderate training and inference cost.